kwokcb/openSource_Standards/README.md

 Lastly as with all things, knowledge and approaches always evolve over time so some of the steps and retries and refinements will also be covered.

-As topics written they will be added here.
+As topics are written they will be added here.
 The first being some notes on "starting out".